fhnw-hpc/fs24-mc1/README.md

 ### Part 2: Performance Analysis and Evaluation of Kafka

-*TODO: At least 2 "DeepDives" need to be done on some advanced Kafka topics.
-The DeepDive should also conclude with some use cases for these features in case your own application is not really a use case therefore*
-* Consumer Groups
-* Find out the limits of send/receive of your application (and of Kafka in general)
-* Distribution of brokers and partitions
-* Replication factors and partition counts
-* Offset/Reprocessing
-* Retention/Compaction
-* Kafka Streams
-* Retries
-* How does a key has to look like?

-*TODO: rewrite that stuff down here accordingly*

 In this part you will adjust the application you developed in part 1.
 In the following list you find a multitude of "Deep Dives" where you use advanced Kafka topics.
 Use at least two of them and apply those on your application.